Michael Rock: 7 Tips To A Memorable Wedding Reception

 I have DJ'd a ton of weddings with my company, Michael Rock Music.
 Over the years, I've noticed a pattern of things brides and grooms can do to ensure their reception is particularly memorable.
 Here's my list:

 1. The Venue.
 When it comes to making your wedding memorable...this ABSOLUTELY tops the list.
-Let's face it, it's simply more exciting to attend a wedding at a mystical castle than the same place you went for your Dad's retirement party...and your work holiday party...and for the after hours of your grandmother's funeral.
+Let's face it, it's simply more exciting to attend a wedding at a mystical castle than the same place you went for your Dad's retirement party...and your work holiday party...and for the after-hours of your grandmother's funeral.
 The more unique the location, the more your wedding will stand out.
 Consider having your wedding at a waterfront property.
 We live on the Southcoast, so take full advantage of any one of the nearby waterfront venues.
+Barn weddings are also red hot right now.
+And don't rule out a tent wedding!
+Three of my favorite Top 5 weddings were done under a tent in a backyard.

 2. The Food.
 This is the second most important aspect to your wedding.
 People REMEMBER the food....both good and bad.
 My recommendation is to not get crazy fancy.
 My favorite is always a good, solid buffet with a bunch of different meat options.
 I attended one wedding a few years ago that had an INCREDIBLE cocktail hour selection of appetizers.
 It featured an ENORMOUS Chinese food box filled to the brim with pork fried rice, then surrounded by fried shrimp, chicken fingers, egg rolls, etc. People LOVED it.
 And...out of ALL of the weddings I've done...I still remember it years later.
 The presentation was unique and the Chinese appetizers were delicious.